DEsalasL/lopit_analyst/README.md

                             --protein_features Formatted_input_data_Pmar/Pmar_formatted_protein_features.tsv
 ```
 ### Outputs produced:
-Within newly created ‘Step5__Clustering_Pmar_accpsm’:same outputs as above but by accession-psm
+Within newly created ‘Step5__Clustering_Pmar_peptide_level’:same outputs as above but by peptide.

 #### Notes:
 1)	UMAP coordinates can be used as input for clustering and machine learning because UMAP is a deterministic method (unlike t-SNE)